 The fact that one may at (almost) any time make contact with another person is countered by the real danger of emotional trauma as a result of insults and hate, cyberbullying, the social pressure of constant self-comparison, ghosting (sudden unexplained termination of a chat partner), and the possibility of becoming the victim of sexual abuse.
 How might the prevention of these disorders in our relationships look in our digital age?
 And how may such disturbances in our relationships be avoided.

 And on the other hand, what new modes of digital communication might facilitate and even enrich dialog between therapists and clients or between partners?

-Internationally renowned researchers and clinicians will examine topics relating to these questions, and will report on their research and experience, and discuss potential preventive measures.
+Internationally renowned researchers and clinicians will discuss questions relating to these topics, and report on their studies and clinical experience to illuminate potential preventive measures.

 The conference is aimed at all professionals involved in counseling and therapy, including physicians, psychologists, psychiatrists, psychotherapists, educators, social workers, politicians, and courts involved with adults, families, couples, children, and adolescents whose relationships have been adversely affected by digital media.
 Its purpose is to suggest approaches to those involved in promoting attachment resilience so that they may minimize and even prevent the consequences of attachment disorders and traumatic experiences resulting from digital communications.
 Digital media will also be discussed as a resource for new forms of interaction.

 Save the date PDF announcement flyer Download soon here